NatashaRy/memory-game/README.md

 3. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
 4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.
 ​
-You  can find the live site via the following URL - [live webpage](https://yoururlhere)
+You  can find the live site via the following URL - [Memory Master | The Ultimate Memory Game](https://natashary.github.io/memory-game/)
 ***
 ​
 ## **Tech**
-​​
 - HTML
 - CSS
 - JavaScript